p2r3/switch-webos/README.md

 # Switch WebOS

-A web-based "operating system" for the Nintendo Switch
+A web-based hub for the Nintendo Switch